lunar-natalie/oops/README.md

   fractals with global lighting is difficult to optimize in WebGL.
 * Skybox corners don't fully render depending on the camera angle.
 * Tree branches intersect and have attribute-dependent reliability.
+* Welcome title is not precicely horizontally centered.
+* Clouds transformed positively on the axis (behind the initial camera) are incorrectly lit.

 ## Demo